beProsto/c-init/README.md

 Finally, it should (somewhat) look like this:
 ```
-cpp-init xam  # will create a C++ application project compiled with make
+python -m cpp-init xam  # will create a C++ application project compiled with make
-cpp-init clc  # will create a C library project compiled with CMake
+python -m cpp-init clc  # will create a C library project compiled with CMake
 ...
 ```